 Basics Guide

-7 Hidden Crypto Exchange Fees Eating Your Profits (Spread, Funding, Withdrawal & More)
+8 Hidden Crypto Exchange Fees That Drain Your Profits in 2026

 Updated December 11, 2025

-• Trade on high-liquidity venues (deeper books = tighter spreads)
+• Trade on high-liquidity venues with deep order books

-• Avoid trading illiquid pairs at low-liquidity hours
+• Avoid trading illiquid pairs during off-peak hours

-• Use limit orders (or “post-only” where available)
+• Use limit orders or “post-only” mode where available

 • Split large orders into smaller pieces